omathot/nod/README.md

 # Nod
 Learning all the bits and pieces of game engines by making one using Odinlang

+*THIS PROJECT IS BEIBG REWRITTEN IN MANY DIFFERENT LANGUAGES*\
+I am prototyping different implementations and learning along the way

 ## Installation

 ### requirements